Gagniuc/Mix-two-signals-by-using-Spectral-Forecast-in-VB6-app-v1.0/README.md

 # Intro

 One can look at this project as an advertisement for my own mathematical model published in the journal [Chaos](https://aip.scitation.org/doi/10.1063/1.5120818).
 The model is called Spectral Forecast.
 The Spectral Forecast equation is a part of the Spectral Forecast model.
-The Spectral Forecast equation was initially used on matrices and other multidimensional mathematical objects.
+The Spectral Forecast equation was initially used on matrices and can be used on other multidimensional mathematical objects.
 Here, a new utility is demonstrated for signals by using the equation on vectors of the same size.
 This new use on 1-dimensional objects was published [here](https://www.wiley.com/en-ie/Algorithms+in+Bioinformatics:+Theory+and+Implementation-p-9781119697992).

 # Spectral Forecast equation (VB6 app 1.0)